zzz6519003/substrate-how-to-guides/docs/01-basics/basic-pallet-integration.md

 ## Use cases

-Including a pallet that implements an event and a call for runtime.
+- Including a custom pallet that implements an event and a call for runtime.
+- Including a pallet from Crates.io to a runtime.
 ## Overview

 This guide is an extension to the ["Add a Pallet to Your Runtime" tutorial][add-a-pallet-tutorial], intended as a resource for developers new to Substrate looking to quickly integrate a pallet to their runtime.
+It covers adding both local and external pallets to a runtime.

 ## Steps

 ### 1. Import your pallet
+#### For local pallets

-Assuming a pallet called `pallet_something` is created, the first step is to import it in `runtime/src/lib.rs`:
+Assuming a pallet called `pallet_something` is created, the first step is to import it in `/runtime/src/lib.rs`:

 ```rust
 // Import your pallet.
 pub use pallet_something;
 ```

-### 2. Include it in your runtime
+### 2. Include it in `/runtime/src/lib.rs`
+#### For local pallets

-Now, configure its runtime implementation.
-Our pallet only has `Event` and `Call` types exposed to the runtime:
+Configure your pallet's runtime implementation.
+Assuming the local pallet only has `Event` and `Call` types exposed to the runtime:

 ```rust
 // Configure your pallet.